SLAM (Simultaneous Localization and Mapping)

 Common Challenges with SLAM

-Although SLAM is used for some practical applications, several technical challenges prevent more general-purpose adoption.
+Although SLAM algorithms are used for some practical applications, several technical challenges prevent more general-purpose adoption.
 Each has a countermeasure that can help overcome the obstacle.

 1. Localization errors accumulate, causing substantial deviation from actual values

-SLAM estimates sequential movement, which include some margin of error.
+SLAM algorithms estimate sequential movement, which includes some margin of error.
 The error accumulates over time, causing substantial deviation from actual values.
 It can also cause map data to collapse or distort, making subsequent searches difficult.
 Let’s take an example of driving around a square-shaped passage.
-As the error accumulates, robot’s starting and ending point no longer match up.
+As the error accumulates, the robot’s starting and ending points no longer match up.
 This is called a loop closure problem.
 Pose estimation errors like these are unavoidable.
 It is important to detect loop closures and determine how to correct or cancel out the accumulated error.

 Inability to return to the starting point (distorted map)